 Gila Hot Springs Campground features three pools with gravel bottoms; the depth of these pools is each two feet.
 Seating areas within and around the pools provide a touch of comfort.
 In addition, two pools at Gila Hot Springs feature a shaded canopy.

-The water in the pools is crystal clear and the campground is very well maintained; we witnessed the cleaning of one of the pools during our visit.
+The pools at this well maintained campground are crystal clear; we witnessed the cleaning of one of the pools during our visit.
 Staff also monitors water temperatures throughout the day, posting the results on the notice board near the campsites.

 Water Temperature: 105°F